johannesbrust/bdup/README.md

  error:       3.63798e-12

 ```
-Note that the Matlab implementation may be somewhat faster.
+Note that the Matlab interface may be somewhat faster.
 Note also that there are two additional examples in PYTHON/
 including one in which the new algorithms are used to update all
 singular values of matrix.